danbaykold/TerminalReddit/README.md

 # TerminalReddit
-Reddit client that work through terminal, made with PRAW and python2
+Reddit client that work through terminal, made using Reddit API and python2